 The Company has issued PSUs, which generally have a ten year life from the date of grant and vest 50% after the third anniversary from issuance and the remaining 50% on the fourth anniversary.
-The PSUs are exercisable upon the earlier of (i) a change in control, (ii) consummation of an initial public offering, or (iii) a corporate valuation in excess of \$400 million and at the discretion by the Company's board of directors.
+The PSUs are exercisable upon the earlier of (i) a change in control, (ii) consummation of an initial public offering, or (iii) a corporate valuation in excess of \$400 million.
 Upon exercise, the PSU holder receives common stock or cash at the Company's discretion.
-See note 4 for discussion of fair value of the PSUs.

-The following table summarizes the PSU activity for the years ended September 30, 2016 and 2015:
+The following table summarizes the activity related to PSUs during the years ended September 30, 2017 and 2016: